spear-sim/spear/docs/getting_started.md

 conda install -c anaconda pip

 # install the spear Python package
-pip install -e code/python_package
+pip install -e python

 # install msgpack-rpc-python (do this separately from other Python dependencies so we can use a specific commit from the msgpack-rpc-python GitHub repo)
-pip install -e code/third_party/msgpack-rpc-python
+pip install -e third_party/msgpack-rpc-python

 # install OpenCV (this is not a core requirement, but it is used by some of our examples)
 pip install opencv-python